Skip to content

 ts

-import type { AppModuleClass } from '@forinda/kickjs-core'
+import type { AppModuleEntry } from '@forinda/kickjs'

 import { ProductModule } from './products'

-export const modules: AppModuleClass[] = [ProductModule]
+export const modules: AppModuleEntry[] = [ProductModule()]

 ts

-import type { AppModuleClass } from '@forinda/kickjs-core'
+import type { AppModuleEntry } from '@forinda/kickjs'

 import { UserModule } from './users'